-- identifying and recommending to the Board individuals believed to be qualified to serve as Board members: - recommending to the Board directors to serve as members and chairpersons of each standing committee and any appropriate changes to the responsibilities, size and membership of such committees; - determining, on an annual basis, the members of the Board who meet the applicable independence requirements established by the SEC and Nasdag: - · considering questions of possible conflicts of interest of directors; - generally reviewing with the Company's chief legal officer and other appropriate legal personnel particular legal matters and compliance with applicable legal requirements and with the Code of Ethics: - reviewing our Corporate Governance Guidelines and our Code of Ethics on an annual basis and recommending amendments when appropriate; - periodically reviewing management succession plans and related procedures, including for the CEO; and - · overseeing the annual self-evaluation of the Board and committees.
+- identifying and recommending to the Board individuals believed to be qualified to serve as Board members; - recommending to the Board directors to serve as members and chairpersons of each standing committee and any appropriate changes to the responsibilities, size and membership of such committees; - determining, on an annual basis, the members of the Board who meet the applicable independence requirements established by the SEC and Nasdag; - considering questions of possible conflicts of interest of directors; - generally reviewing with the Company's chief legal officer and other appropriate legal personnel particular legal matters and compliance with the Code of Ethics; - reviewing our Corporate Governance Guidelines and our Code of Ethics on an annual basis and recommending amendments when appropriate; - oversight of environmental, social and governance (ESG) matters; - periodically reviewing management succession plans and related procedures, including for the CEO; and

+Overseeing the annual self-evaluation of the Board and committees.

-All members of our Nominating and Corporate Governance Committee were determined to be independent under the applicable rules of Nasdaq.
+All members of our Nominating and Corporate Governance Committee were determined to be independent under the applicable rules of Nasdag.